emqx/emqx-plugin-sdv/README.md

 ## Data Format

+SDV platform publishes messages to below topics:

+- `$SDV-FANOUT/data/<data_id>`: The data to be fanouted to the corresponding subscribers.
+- `$SDV-FANOUT/trigger`: The fanout-trigger indicating a batch of VINs to be fanouted to.

-The messages published from SDV platform are in JSON format with the following fields:
+The trigger messages is in JSON format with the following fields:

-`ids`: Array of VINs
+`ids`: Array of VINs to be fanouted to.
 `request_id`: `task_{tasktype}_{per-type-number}`, per-type-number is finite. e.g. (1-10)
-`data`: Transparent binary blob (maybe compressed) to be fanouted to the corresponding subscribers as MQTT message payload.
+`data_id`: The unique ID of the data to be fanouted to the corresponding subscribers.

 ## Data Storage